 A casing and finishing nail both have a similar head, however, they differ in shape.
 The finishing nail has an almost flat small head that is just slightly bigger than the shank; this allows for countersinking without slipping or gouging wood when installing nails by using pointed tips on each end of these tools which makes them easier to use compared with other types like roundhead ones (which would need sharp edges).

 A casing nail is used to finish off the edges of trim boards and door frames, as well as fasten them in place.
 It has large heads that are tapered with either flush or just below surface levels for easy installation on various surfaces like wood or metal.
-Galvanized nails have special corrosion resistance from moisture because they’re zinc-coated before being sold.
+Galvanized nails have special corrosion resistance from moisture because of their zinc coating.

 Siding Nails